 Cold.
 Tired.
 Uninspired.
-Bored?

 But now, as I sit in my hotel room in Tarma, I’m contemplating heading to the coast, enjoying a few days on the beach, and flying home from Lima in a couple of weeks.
 There’s part of me that sees no shame in that.
 It means I would have experienced six months of amazing adventures and memories that will last a lifetime.
 And why not enjoy some sun and sand before heading back to snowy Revelstoke?

 At the same time, I hate to give up on a goal.
 I want to see Cusco and Macchu Pichu – and Huancavelica and Ayacucho and the mountain landscapes along the way.
 They’re destinations that have been in my mind since I started researching this trip while I was bored and tired at work many months ago.
 When I started this trip I had a one way ticket and 200 days of travel insurance and my plan was to see how far I could get in that time and fly home from wherever that was.
 But now, with a month to go and an end in sight, I do have a target in mind, and it’s hard to turn back on it.
-Still, I know there’s no sense pushing on if it’s a huge struggle physically and my mind isn’t in it.
+Still, I know there’s no sense pushing on if it’s a huge struggle mentally and physically and my heart isn’t in it.
 My goal for this trip was to have an adventure, and in that regard I’ve succeeded.
-I know in a few days, after I leave Tarma and ride back into the mountains and along the Rio Canete (which looks incredible in pictures), I’ll come to a fork in the road, where one way will take me downhill to the coast and the other will take me back into the mountains.
-And that’s when I’ll decide what to do.
+I know in a few days, after I leave Tarma and ride back into the mountains and along the Rio Canete (which looks incredible in pictures), I’ll come to a fork in the road where one way will take me downhill to the coast and the other will take me back into the mountains.
+That’s when I’ll decide what to do.

 I left Cajatambo (elevation 3,400 metres) the day after returning from Lima.
 It was a long climb up to Paso Pacomayo (4,540 metres) where it started snowing and my waterproof gloves failed and so I enjoyed a cold descent into the next valley.
-It was a miserable few kilometres as I sped downhill through rain and snow; getting stopped at one point for 30 minutes behind road construction.
+It was a miserably cold few kilometres as I sped downhill through rain and snow, getting stopped at one point for 30 minutes behind road construction.
 I also ran out of water, but I was too cold to stop and filter some more and was hoping to find a place to hunker down before I did so.

 It was almost five when I reached the village of Yantac, which sits at more than 4,600 metres and must be one of the highest settlements in Peru, if not the world.
 I asked around about a place to sleep or camp, but no one could find the woman with the key to the community hospedaje, and when I asked about camping at the school, it was more of the same.
 Instead, I pushed on to Marcapomacocha 15 kilometres away.
 By this point a thick fog had moved in and a biting wind was blowing off the many lakes in the area.
-I kept an eye out for a sheltered place to camp, which never materialized, so I found myself in a cold room at the hotel in Marca that night.
+I kept an eye out for a sheltered place to camp, which never materialized, so instead I found myself in a cold room at the hotel in Marca that night.

-Tarma is a popular tourist spot for Limanese – a relatively easy six hour bus ride from the capital.
+Tarma is a popular tourist spot for Limenos – a relatively easy six hour bus ride from the capital.
 It’s nicknamed the Pearl of the Andes and the Flower Capital of Peru, but I haven’t seen much to justify either claim.
 The main street is lined with restaurants, bakeries, ice cream vendors, shops and hotels; there’s a bustling market that takes up several blocks, and I haven’t seen any other Gringos.
 There’s lots of operators offering day tours to the surrounding area, but I have no desire to go on any of them.
 I checked into a hotel that promised reliable Internet, but proved less so.
 Fortunately, it did hold up through my job interview, until it got to my turn to ask questions and it cut off.

 I’m going to take another rest day, then take a bus back to the Carretera Central to avoid an 1,100 metre climb.
 From there, I plan on rejoining the Peru Divide and then I’ll have to see if I still have it in me to keep going, or if it’s time to go home.